How To Remove Element From LinkedList?

 /**

-* A Java program to remove element at the specified position i.e. index
+* A Java program to remove a head element from

 *